I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 And let me tell you: I’m a crazy dolphin girl and I did the research.
 I mean maniacal scouring of forums at 2am, excessive review-reading, and days ruminating on which operator I was going to choose.

 So here it is!
-Exactly what to expect, how much it costs, the best time to go, why it’s special, and my full experience so you can make the absolute most of your swim with dolphins experience.
+Exactly what to expect when you go swimming with dolphins in Akaroa New Zealand: how much it costs, the best time to go, why it’s special, and my full experience so you can make the absolute most of your swim with dolphins experience.

 TLDR: DO NOT MISS THIS EXPERIENCE!!
 Do yourself a favor and book it right here with EcoSeeker!
 It’s a lovely family owned business, and be sure to book in advance because they fill up fast.
 And if you’d rather just do a cruise to see them without hopping in the cold water, book it here!